FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 This requirement of explicitly specify all your infrastructure applies to all other Resources in Komodo.
 At the moment this is a fact of life.

 However this should not deter you!
 Getting all of your lab into a well-defined configuration is something you've been striving for, remember?
 Do a little bit at a time so it isn't overwhelming.
-Komodo can co-exist with whatever you've been using up till now so there's all-or-nothing rush.
+Komodo can co-exist with whatever you've been using up till now, there's no all-or-nothing rush to switch over.

 #### Unopinionated Resource Storage

 The second hurdle is that there is no Best Way™️ to store and backup all of your Resources.
 Komodo offers three ways to get/set resources:

-* Modify directly in UI (Komodo will write to a directory of your choice under its control)
+* Modify directly in UI -- Komodo will write to a directory on the host (of your choice) under its control
-* Files on Server (existing files you point, it cannot edit them)
+* Files on Server -- existing files you point to but it cannot edit them
-* Git Repo (pull from a repo and optionally write to it if you have access)
+* Git Repo -- pull from a repo and optionally write to it if you have access

-You can choose which method to use for each Stack and, actually, every Resource individually in Komodo.
-You could have some Stacks be from existing compose files on your machine and some pull from a Git Repo.
-Meanwhile, the Komodo Resource sync writes directly to a folder you have mapped somewhere else.
+You can choose which method to use for each Stack _as well as_ every Resource individually in Komodo.

-The issue is that these are all valid ways to use Komodo and you have to make the difficult decision of choosing what approach you want to do before you start creating any Resources at all.
-You should long and hard about what you want to do because going back to modify everything later might end up being a big hassle.
+The problem is that these are all valid ways to use Komodo and you have to make the decision of choosing what approach you want to do before you start creating any Resources.
+You should think long and hard about what you want to do because going back to modify everything later might end up being a big hassle, [though possible to do in bulk.](#converting-resource-storage-type)

 In the guide below I will be using Git Repo for _everything_ but feel free to do it however you want.